Welcome to today's edition of the Rush 24-7 podcast.

 The media does it all the time.

-I think half of what the drive-by media is doing today is to demonstrate to themselves they still have the power to move public opinion on what their polls are all about.
+I think half of what the drive-by media is doing today is to demonstrate to themselves they still have the power to move public opinion.

-They're losing audience, they're losing subscribers, they're losing circulation.
+They're losing circulation.

-They do a lot to show themselves, and maybe advertisers and others, that they still have the power.
+They do a lot to show themselves and maybe advertisers and others that they still have the power.

-And so you come to uh a politician.
+And so you come to a politician.

 And I guarantee you, this guy on the phone is exactly right.

-Larry's exactly right.
+Larry is exactly right.

-A politician could well make that that uh calculation.
+A politician could well make that calculation.

 Well, I better not call for calm.